pipoe2h/calmworkshop/index.rst

 .. note::

-  The *<Cluster Password>* is unique to each cluster and will be provided by the leader of the Workshop.
+  The *<Cluster Password>* is unique to each cluster and will be provided by the leader of the Bootcamp.

 .. list-table::
   :widths: 25 35 40